Formation

 “I Believe in One God” – 1700 years of the Nicene Creed

 2025 marks 1700 years since the fourth-century church crafted the Nicene Creed (325 AD).
-Since this is a notable anniversary, the Rev. Dr. Gabrielle Thomas will teach this four-week class when we will explore some of the controversies that led to the Council of Nicaea (from which early forms of the Creed resulted) and what was at stake for those involved.
+Since this is a notable anniversary, the Rev. Dr. Gabrielle Thomas will teach this four-week class where we will explore some of the controversies that led to the Council of Nicaea (from which early forms of the Creed resulted) and what was at stake for those involved.
 We will consider why the doctrine of God is important to Christian leaders in the fourth century, and its significance in the life of the church today.

 Dr. Thomas is Assistant Professor of Early Christianity and Anglican Studies at Candler School of Theology, Emory University.
 She previously served as a lecturer in early Christianity and Anglican studies at Yale Divinity School.
 An ordained priest in the Church of England, she completed her PhD in Historical Theology at the University of Nottingham while working in full-time parish ministry.
 Thomas is a keen ecumenist and served as the first woman on the Anglican-Oriental Orthodox International Commission (AOOIC).
 Dr. Thomas has published three books: The Image of God in the Theology of Gregory Nazianzus, Women and Ordination in the Orthodox Church: Explorations in Theology and Practice, and For the Good of the Church: Unity, Theology and Women.
-When she’s not teaching or writing she serves as the Theologian in Community at St. Luke’s Episcopal Church in downtown Atlanta.
+When she’s not teaching or writing, she serves as the Theologian in Community at St. Luke’s Episcopal Church in downtown Atlanta.

 Children and Youth Formation Opportunities